Etudes and Variations on Nonlinear Dynamics and Chaos

 inte2.png (results of inte2.pro)

-Program hill.pro which was used in the tutorial.
+Program hill3.pro .
 Solves Hill's problem for a range of starting positions outside the orbit of the planet (positive radial coordinate x).
-Vertical motions are neglected, but you can add the z-equation to the system, the only z-force is from the planet, so it will look quite similar to the x and y forces.
+Vertical motions are neglected, but you can add the z-equation to the system, the only z-force is from the planet.

 We start by identifying larger scale features x-y view of orbits (units are Hill sphere radii) , and the corresponding graph of